woo200/pysocksserver/README.md

 ```

 ### ID Authentication (Socks4)
 To enable ID authentication, you will use the `socksserver.IDAuth` class.
-This class takes an array of ID's that it will authenticate against.
+This class takes an array of ID's that it will authenticate against.<br />
 Following the example above, we can change the auth array to this:
 ```python
 auth = [ # Array of acceptable authentication methods